oglimmer/java-spring-boot-class/chapter-01/README.md

 #### spring Web

-this dependency makes this project a REST API. without it is just a useless java program doing nothing at all.
+this dependency makes this project a REST API. without it, it is just a useless java program doing nothing at all.

 ## Step 2 - open in IDE and start the REST API server